Fulfillment of Abrahamic Promises

 Joshua 21:43-45

-45 There failed not ought of any good thing which the Lord had spoken unto the house of Israel; all came to pass.
+45 Not one word of all the good promises that the LORD had made to the house of Israel had failed; all came to pass.

 Pay close attention to verse 43.
-He states, “The Lord gave unto Israel all the land which He sware to give unto their fathers; and they possessed it, and dwelt therein.”
+He states, “Thus the LORD gave to Israel all the land that he swore to give to their fathers.
+And they took possession of it, and they settled there.”
 This one verse should put the entire matter to rest.
 You simply cannot state it any plainer.
-Add to verse 43 the witness of verse 45, which says, “There failed not ought of any good thing which the Lord had spoken unto the house of Israel; all came to pass.”
+Add to verse 43 the witness of verse 45, which says, “Not one word of all the good promises that the LORD had made to the house of Israel had failed; all came to pass.”

 However, the Scripture indicates that two or three witnesses are better than one.
-So here are more.
+So here are a few more.

 5. It is also recorded in 1 Kings 4:20-21;24 concerning Solomon’s reign,

-20 Judah and Israel were many, as the sand which is by the sea in multitude, eating and drinking, and making merry.
+20 Judah and Israel were as many as the sand by the sea.
+They ate and drank and were happy.

-21 And Solomon reigned over all kingdoms from the river unto the land of the Philistines, and unto the border of Egypt: they brought presents, and served Solomon all the days of his life.
+21 Solomon ruled over all the kingdoms from the Euphrates to the land of the Philistines and to the border of Egypt.
+They brought tribute and served Solomon all the days of his life.

-24 For he had dominion over all the region on this side the river, from Tiphsah even to Azzah, over all the kings on this side the river: and he had peace on all sides round about him.
+24 For he had dominion over all the region west of the Euphrates from Tiphsah to Gaza, over all the kings west of the Euphrates.
+And he had peace on all sides around him.

 Some have tried to argue that Solomon's ruling all this territory is not the same as possessing it.
 However, this is ridiculous reasoning.
 When can you say that a king rules over land that he does not possess or have control of?
 The ruling over the land is the same as possessing it.